alexander784/Weather_pipeline/README.md

 # Weather ETL Pipeline with Airflow & Docker

-A production-ready data pipeline that automatically fetches weather data from WeatherStack API, processes it, and stores it in PostgreSQL—all orchestrated by Apache Airflow and containerized with Docker.
+A production ready data pipeline that automatically fetches weather data from WeatherStack API, processes it, and stores it in PostgreSQL all orchestrated by Apache Airflow and containerized with Docker.

 ## Project Overview